Wheest/wheest.github.io/index.md

 I've undertaken research visits at the [Barcelona Super Computing Centre](https://www.bsc.es) (2019, through the [PRACE Summer of HPC](https://summerofhpc.prace-ri.eu/perry-gibson/) program) investigating optimized data placement in heterogeneous memory systems; and [Northeastern University](https://ece.northeastern.edu/groups/nucar/) (2022, Boston, USA), exploring MLIR and homomorphic encryption.

 I'm at home in the shell, and manage a suite of self- and cloud-hosted services.
-I like my workflows to be reproducible: e.g. through containerisation, or template systems (like [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) or [AI Assets](https://arxiv.org/abs/2206.09359)).
-I try to learn from and teach those on my team, and leave a trail of documentation like footprints.
+I like my workflows to be reproducible: e.g., through containerisation, or template systems (like [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) or [AI Assets](https://arxiv.org/abs/2206.09359)).
+I try to learn from and educate my team members, and leave a trail of documentation like footprints.

 You can read more about my work on my [LinkedIn](https://www.linkedin.com/in/perry-gibson/), [GitHub](https://github.com/Wheest), [Google Scholar](https://scholar.google.com/citations?user=Bf-bR_UAAAAJ&hl=en&oi=ao), or [blog]({{ site.baseurl }}/posts).